 Yolt’s modern approach to style mixed with a whole host of features has made it quite the competitor.

-I can understand the frustrations of some users in relation to the new pre-paid card feature.
+I can understand the frustrations of some users about the new pre-paid card feature.

-After all, not everyone wants another card and this could be for a number of reasons.
+After all, not everyone wants another card and this could be for several reasons.

 That being said, I don’t think anyone should consider it to be a deal-breaker.

 Looking at the company as a whole they offer an exceptional product that is constantly evolving and for that they deserve props.

 So, the question is it the best money management app?

 I say this because businesses, particularly in this space, are constantly improving to bring customers the most value.

 That means that the best app at this moment, may not be the same in the coming months.